reactgraphqlacademy/graphql-api-training/README.md

 # GraphQL API Fundamentals

-This exercise is part of the [React GraphQL Academy](http://reactgraphql.academy) learning material.
-The goal of the exercise is to learn how to implement the [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) and the [GraphQL Global Object Identification Specification](https://relay.dev/graphql/objectidentification.htm).
+This exercise is part of the [React GraphQL Academy](http://reactgraphql.academy) training material.

 ## Our teaching method